bodil/smartstring/README.md

 `SmartString` to a `String` using `std::mem::replace()` or `pointer::cast()` and go on using it as if it had never been a `SmartString`.
 (But please don't do that, there's an `Into<String>` implementation that's much safer.)

-## Serialization

-Serde support is optional and can be enabled with the `serde` feature.

 ## Documentation